Teachers of Critical Languages Program (TCLP)

 - Commitment to continue teaching after the completion of the program

-There is an online application for pre-selected public school teachers which is due in early January.
+Pre-selected public school teachers complete an online application.
 Application link is provided in due time.

 - Late June: Pre-Departure Orientation